-If you search for quotes through Gocompare.com you'll be asked whether you have Economy 7 and - if you say yes - your results will show you alternative Economy 7 tariffs and suppliers.
+If you enter the quotes process above you'll be asked whether you have Economy 7 and - if you say yes - your results will show you alternative Economy 7 tariffs and suppliers.

 In order to calculate any estimated saving should you decide to switch, we use the national average percentage of energy used at night, 55%.

 Switching away from an Economy 7 meter